izure1/seed-fingerprint/README.md

 `fingerprint` has the following components: Each component returns a promise.

 You can specify components to exclude using the `option.excludes` argument when calling the `create` function.
 For example, the **header** component requires an internet connection.
-Therefore, you can exclude this component by writing `create(seed, ['header'])`.
+Therefore, you can exclude this component by writing `create(seed, { excludes: ['header'] })`.

 ```javascript
 SeedFingerprint {